pemoreau/advent-of-code/README.md

 After each `inp` instruction, the search space is increase by a factor 9.
 Fortunately we can merge all the states whose values `w, x, y, z` are the same.

 This approach solved the problems in ~100s, using 70.10^6 states.

+Later, I reused the code using abstract interpretation to cut search branches when z cannot reach the value 0.
+This reduced the computation to less than 8 seconds.

 ## Day 25: Sea Cucumber